Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Abstract

 \section{Abstract}

-Applying an equation of state (EOS) with its symmetric nuclear matter (SNM) part and the low-density symmetry energy $E_{sym}(\rho)$ constrained by heavy-ion reaction data, we calculate the tidal deformability $\lambda$ of neutron stars in coalescing binary systems.
-Corresponding to the partially constrained EOS that predicted earlier a radius of 11.5 km $< R_{1.4} <$ 13.6 km for canonical neutron star configurations, $\lambda$ is found to be in the range of $\sim[1.7 - 3.9]\times 10^{36}$ (gr cm$^2$s$^2$) consistent with the very recent observation of the GW170817/AT2017gfo event.
-The upper limit for the radius of canonical neutron stars inferred from the GW170817 event is consistent with but less restrictive than the earlier prediction based on the EOS partially constrained by the terrestrial nuclear laboratory experiments.
-Coherent analyses of dense neutron-rich nuclear matter EOS underlying both nuclear laboratory experiments and astrophysical observations are emphasized.
+Applying an equation of state (EOS) with its symmetric nuclear matter (SNM) contribution and low-density symmetry energy $E_{sym}(\rho)$ constrained by heavy-ion reaction data, we calculate the dimensionless tidal deformability $\Lambda$ of neutron stars in coalescing binary systems.
+Corresponding to the partially constrained EOS that previously predicted a radius of 11.5 km $\leq R_{1.4} \leq$ 13.6 km for canonical neutron-star configurations, $\Lambda$ is found to be in the range of 292 $\leq\Lambda_{1.4}\leq$ 680, consistent with the very recent observation of the GW170817 event.
+We investigate the effect of the high-density behavior of $E_{sym}(\rho)$ on the tidal properties of neutron stars and find that while $\Lambda$ depends strongly on the details of the symmetry energy, different trends of $E_{sym}(\rho)$ lead to very similar values of $\Lambda$.
+In particular, the transition from stiff/soft to soft/stiff $E_{sym}(\rho)$ could yield the same $\Lambda$.
+Thus, measuring $\Lambda$ alone may not determine completely the density dependence of the symmetry energy.
+Coherent analyses of the dense neutron-rich nuclear matter EOS underlying both nuclear laboratory experiments and astrophysical observations are therefore necessary to break this degeneracy and determine precisely the details of the $E_{sym}(\rho)$.